 Click here to view the Chester County Prevention website!

-“The Blunt Truth” Campaign was developed by and is a project of the Brattleboro Area Prevention Coalition in the state of Vermont.
-In Delaware County, this project is coordinated by Holcomb Behavioral Health Systems through funding from the Delaware County Office of Behavioral Health, Division of Drug and Alcohol.
+This campaign is coordinated by Holcomb Behavioral Health Systems through funding from the Delaware County Office of Behavioral Health, Division of Drug and Alcohol.